paed01/bpmn-engine/API.md

 Engine emits the following events:

+- `error`: An non-recoverable error has occurred
-- `end`: Execution has completed or was stopped.
+- `end`: Execution has completed or was stopped

 ## Activity events